tpoisot/dotfiles/README.md

 I use `bspwm`.
 The theme will read the colors from `xrdb` through the `getcolor` function defined in `.bashrc`.

-I use `conky` to get the system infos.
-The conky window can be toggled with super - z.
+I use `lemonbar` to get the system infos.
+The bar can be toggled with super
+- z.

 ## Email